 - Current CPR level C certification

-- Suicide Intervention (safeTALK) and Non-Violent Crisis Intervention (CPI) training are provided
+- Suicide Intervention (safeTALK), Non-Violent Crisis Intervention (CPI) and Naloxone training are provided internally.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES: